 The issue is not only one of the permissibility of consuming the animals being slaughtered, but the wholesomeness of such food as well.

 Ethical veganism and vegetarianism movements generally don’t make this distinction: they are opposed on principle to the commodification of animals, which includes meat consumption.
-The aim doesn’t end in improving the conditions animals are grown and slaughtered in, but to eliminate use and trade of animals (and animal products) entirely.
-This is why a better approach for Muslims is to advocate for Islamic ethical treatment and slaughter, because our premises, goals, and understanding of our relationship with animals aren’t the same as those of vegetarian and vegan activists.
+Their goals don’t end in improving the conditions animals are grown and slaughtered in, but extend to eliminating the use and trade of animals (and animal products) entirely.
+This is why a better approach for Muslims is to advocate for Islamic treatment and slaughter, because our premises, goals, and understanding of our relationship with animals aren’t the same as those of vegetarian and vegan activists.
 They argue harming animals is wrong and shouldn’t be done, because animals are like humans, and harming humans is wrong.

 However, from an Islamic perspective we question the premise that animals are no different to humans.
 Every creature and even inanimate objects have a divinely-ordained role.
 Allah (ﷻ) says in the Qur’an:

 It is neither their flesh nor their blood that reaches Allah, but what does reach Him is the taqwā (the sense of obedience) on your part.
 Thus He has made them (the animals) subjugated to you, so that you proclaim Allah’s glory for the guidance He gave you.
 And give good news to those who are good in their deeds.
 [Qu’ran 22:37]